What are the best carp baits available? You can catch carp on almost all edible food products.

 Keep it for a spod mix or soaking other hookbaits because it can add a decent amount to attraction to these baits!

-Drop us a comment below and let me know what your favoured carp bait is!
+Leave a comment below and let me know what your favoured carp bait is!
 I might have to add it to the list.

 Until next time – be lucky!